htemiz/Data-Enrichment-with-Image-Transformations/README.md

 SRCNN was also modified to have ability to process 3-channel images, as it was originally designed to process 1-channel images.

+The architecture of modified SRCNN:

 ![](images/srcnn.png)

 &nbsp;

 ## Visual Outputs
+Visual outputs of data augmentation with each image transformations are given below.
+The values below the image patches belong to PSNR/SSIM.

 ![](images/visual_examples.png)

+Data augmentation with all transformations ensure the best performance of the models.
+Augmentation with 180 degrees rotation provides the highest performance among single transformations.